Xintre/seqlibNaRo/README.md

 print(combined)
 ```

-# The `DNASeq` class in details
+# The `Seq` class in details

-The DNASeq class represents a single DNA sequence.
+The Seq class represents a single DNA sequence.
 Methods:

-- `from_file(file_path: str) -> List[DNASeq]` – loads multiple sequences from a FASTA file and returns a dictionary of DNASeq objects.
+- `from_file(file_path: str) -> List[Seq]` – loads multiple sequences from a FASTA file and returns a dictionary of Seq objects.

 - `__str__()` – returns the sequence in FASTA format.